 Atomic Art

 An exhibition called "Art in the Atomic Age" lured me to Asheville only to have no art about the atomic bomb at all.
-I felt cheated and realized that I had never really seen bomb related art.
-By now I know that there have been exhibitions, but here is a small overview of the artists I have found so far.
+I felt cheated, and realized that I had never really seen bomb related non-photography fine art.
+Here is a small overview of what I have found on my quest so far.
 Only a few layered images have been created by me, everything else was collected from the internet or photographed from books for purely educational purposes.

-"Atomic Age" is often simply used to denote the time from the bombing of Hiroshima to the Cuban Missile Crisis, the age when atomic rockets, explosions and orbitals were often enough cute elements of design and advertising, space travel and promises of unlimited nuclear power enough to distracts from nuclear tests and patrolling bombers.
+"Atomic Age" is often simply used to denote the time from the bombing of Hiroshima to the Cuban Missile Crisis.
+The age when atomic rockets, explosions and orbitals were often simply cute elements of design and advertising.
+Promises of space travel and unlimited nuclear power distracted from the Cold War, nuclear tests and patrolling bombers.

 New York Times Magazine, August 12, 1945

 But how can one depict the atomic age?
-Just have some electrons orbiting a nucleus?
+Just by having rockets flying and electrons orbiting a nucleus?

 In a 1951 radio interview Pollock proclaimed: “It seems to me that the modern painter cannot express this age, the airplane, the atom bomb, the radio, in the old forms of the Renaissance or any other past culture.
 Each age finds its own technique.”